mrmkhn/UserRegisteration/README.md

 ## About UserRegistration

-UserRegistration is a modular application for insert into database use artisan command:
+UserRegistration is a modular application for insert into database use artisan command

 ## usage